Manikaran1996/FacebookGraphApi/README.md

 # FacebookGraphApi
-The images on which more than one person is tagged from a facebook page are shown using Facebook Graph API and Python Flask.
+The user gives the URL of the page and the images on which more than one person is tagged on that are shown using Facebook Graph API and Python Flask.